 However, students may choose to major in legal studies to help best prepare them for the rigors of law school.

-Herzing University offers an online legal studies program (and on-campus programs in Atlanta and New Orleans) designed for students who desire a foundational education in pre-law, which can help prepare them to go to law school and then pursue a career as a lawyer.
+Herzing University offers an online legal studies program (and an on-campus program in Atlanta) designed for students who desire a foundational education in pre-law, which can help prepare them to go to law school and then pursue a career as a lawyer.